 2.4.3 Textures, Materials and GUI Packs

-2.4.3.a Submissions do not include .jpeg files.
-Image files are in a lossless compression format such as .png, .tga, or .psd.
+2.4.3.a Image files are in a lossless compression format such as .png, .tga, or .psd.
 Exceptions are assets in the Tools, Add-Ons, Audio, and Templates categories.

-2.4.3.b Packages using physically based rendering (PBR) include at least an albedo, normal, metallic (or specular), and smoothness texture map.
-For more information, see our learn page on PBR in Unity.
+2.4.3.b Packages using physically based rendering (PBR) include at least an albedo, normal, metallic (or specular), and smoothness (or roughness) texture maps, as separate or packed maps.

 2.4.3.c Tileable textures tile without any seams or obvious edges.

-2.4.3.d Maps with an alpha channel are paired with a material that can read that channel.
+2.4.3.d Maps with an alpha channel are paired with a shader that can read that channel.
 Materials are paired with a shader that supports backface rendering where backface culling produces visible mesh holes.

-2.5.1.a Editor extension file menus are placed under an existing menu.
-If no existing menus are a good fit, it is placed under a custom menu called "Tools".
-This keeps the Editor clean and organized.
+2.5.1.a File menus are placed under an existing menu, such as "Window/<PackageName>".
+If no existing menus are a good fit, they are placed under a custom menu called "Tools".

 2.5.1.b Undo operations are supported.
 Refer to the Unity documentation for information about Undo support.